ambarishK/bio-cipres/Documentation.md

 ## CIPRES
-Understanding the evolutionary history of living organisms.

 CIPRES Science Gateway, a web portal designed to provide researchers with transparent access to the fastest available community codes for inference of phylogenetic relationships, and implementation of these codes on scalable computational resources.

-In an attempt to meet community needs for access to tools and resources for inferring evolutionary relationships, the CIPRES (CyberInfrastructure for Phylogenetic RESearch) project created a prototype web portal.
-The CIPRES Portal V 1.0 permitted users to run the community tree inference tools GARLI [9], RAxML [10], PAUP [11], and MrBayes [12], both as standalone tools, and with the tool Rec-I-DCM3, a disc covering method to speed and improve inference of large trees [13].
-The demand for Tree Inference analyses on the CIPRES Portal quickly exceeded the computational resources available to the project, pointing to a need to redesign the CIPRES Portal for greater scalability while minimizing costs for the sake of sustainability
+We are analysing evolutionary history of SARS-CoV-2 genomes.

 ## Data description

-Genome -
+Genome - fasta format SARS-CoV2 genomes.

-Genes -
+Genes - SARS-CoV-2 genes.

-Alignment output (whole genome phylogeny) -
+Alignment output (whole genome phylogeny) - fasta format alignment file of SARS-CoV-2 genomes.

 ## Implementation

 ### Phylogenetic Reconstruction

-Sequences with less than 20 Kbp were discarded (there are a lot of short sequences).
+Entire construct is a two-step process.

+1. Alignment

+2. iTOL tree generation and visualisatiion.

 Steps: